 We’ve been particularly inspired by Abigail Edwards’ work lately, but there are endless artisans out there creating all kinds of designs.
 Even completing bespoke work.

-6. Not enclosing your shower.
+6. You have to enclose your shower.

 With enough space (and enough of an angle) you can leave your shower open to the whole of your bathroom.
 Especially in a tile heavy space, this choice is easy to maintain and fully functional.
 It can help create an intimate and intriguing aesthetic for your space.

 Crown moulding provides a certain elegance and sense of luxury, in any room of the home.
 Even the bathroom, even the shower.
 Again, when procured and placed properly, no will issues arise.

 8. Jacuzzi tubs should stay in the 90s.

 HGTV has smashed out so many jacuzzi tubs over the past decade, you probably think we’re crazy for saying that you can install one if you want one.
 But, they’re not that far off from a clawfoot or other standalone bathtub.

 There are right and wrong ways to do everything in bath design.
 Let’s leave the gaudy inclusion of jacuzzi tubs in the 90s, and introduce thoughtful, current ways to integrate them instead.

 — Ready to break some bathroom “rules?”
 So are we.
 Reach out and let’s get started, today!